Hardingendaniel/IDATA2301-2306-project-g_03/SPRINT.md

 that we remind each other to create these issues.
 In this sprint a lot of things need to be done and therefore there needs to be much more issues than in the previous sprints.

+Sprint review: In this sprint we didn't achieve all the things we wanted to.
+There were several times we were scheduling meetings, but no one took the initiative to start the call.
+The group  didn't have the best motivation and were waiting to have the checkpoint instead of trying the best we could before the checkpoint.
+We managed to make some progress in the backend aspect of the project by redesigning the relationship diagram and implementing it in code, but there is still a lot to do.
+The frontend of the application is beginning to look similar to how we want it according to the wireframe.
+In terms of backend functionality added to the application we worked on this together on a single computer.
+The frontend parts were split into three.
+The group continued to work on the three different sites where every member had responsibility for one each.

+What went good?
+The group were better at creating and using the issues for this sprint and therefore the tasks got clearer.
+We didn't face so many merge conflicts because of the better planning.

+What went bad? / What can be improved?
+The motivation wasn't good enough across the group and scheduled work sessions were dropped because no one took the initiative, this lead to slower progress then we aimed for.
+Meeting and working on scheduled sessions will be important for the upcoming sprint.

+## Sprint 5

+25th april- 5 may
+In this sprint we will implement frontend functionality that is a result of the data on the backend/server.
+The search form should be mapped to hotels that exist at the backend.
+Another thing we will work on in this sprint is to make the design more responsive, but this will not be the main focus.
+We need to discuss what the admin functionality should be and try to implement different functionality based on what role you are assigned on the website.
+The concrete functionality will be described more in the issues for this sprint.

+To achieve what we want we have decided to be more strict on the planned work schedules.
+We have decided to work on tuesday, wednesday and friday on school for a longer session.
+More session will be scheduled as we see the need, but every member has to meet physically for these sessions.
+We will attempt to implement frontend functionality first on the backend side before implementing it visually at the frontend.